amiaopensource/vrecord/README.md

 **Select audio channel mapping** — Choose how you want the audio to be captured.
 Currently vrecord captures audio at 24-bits and can only capture 4 tracks.
 The options are:
 * "2 Stereo Tracks" — For capturing videotape formats that have four tracks which are arranged as stereo pairs.
-* "1 Stereo Track" — For capturing videotape formats that have two channels of audio which were recorded as a stereo pair.
+* "1 Stereo Track (From Channels 1 & 2)" — For capturing videotape formats that have two channels of audio which were recorded as a stereo pair.
+* "1 Stereo Track (From Channels 3 & 4)" — Same as above, but creates stereo track from second pair of inputs.
 * "Channel 1 -> 1st Track Mono, Channel 2 -> 2nd Track Mono" — For capturing videotapes with audio recorded on Channel 1 only.
 Vrecord will capture the audio from Channel 1 and create a mono track.
 * "Channel 2 -> 1st Mono, Channel 1 -> 2nd Track Mono" — For capaturing videotapes with with audio recorded on Channel 2 only.
 Vrecord will take the audio from Channel 2 and place it in a Channel 1 mono track.